Physical Properties of Massive Compact Starburst Galaxies with Extreme Outflows

 \section{Emission Line Fitting}

-We quantify the kinematics of several diagnostic emission lines \ion{[O}{2]}$\lambda\lambda$3726,3729, H$\beta$, \ion{[O}{3]}$\lambda\lambda$4959,5007, H$\alpha$, \ion{[N}{2]}$\lambda\lambda$6548, 6583, and \ion{[S}{2]}$\lambda\lambda$6716,6731 for each galaxy in our sample as follows.
+We quantify the kinematics of several diagnostic emission lines \ion{[O}{2]}$\lambda\lambda$3726,3729, H$\beta$, \ion{[O}{3]}$\lambda\lambda$4959,5007, H$\alpha$, \ion{[N}{2]}$\lambda\lambda$6549, 6585, and \ion{[S}{2]}$\lambda\lambda$6716,6731 for each galaxy in our sample as follows.
 After subtracting the best-fitting stellar population model of the galaxy (see Section~\ref{subsection:mmt}), the residual emission lines are fit using a custom Python algorithm.
 We model each emission line with one or two Gaussian functions, according to the complexity of the emission profiles and the SNR.
 A second Gaussian component is added only if the improvement in $\chi^2$ is statistically significant, accounting for the additional free parameters.
 Broadened or shifted emission line components trace gas with different kinematics from the rest of the ionized gas in the galaxy.
 Such components potentially trace outflowing gas.

 The multicomponent fits to the nebular emission lines for the galaxies in our sample are shown in Fig.~\ref{fig:Fits}.
 The various emission lines are not fit simultaneously since the data sets have different resolutions and SNR.
 Moreover, the lines span a broad range in wavelength and extinction might impact them differently.
 The MMT/MagE data cover the \ion{[O}{2]} doublet spectral region.
 We assume the \ion{[O}{2]} doublet lines have identical kinematics (i.e., same velocity widths and shifts in the Gaussian fit components).
-We set the flux ratio \ion{[O}{2]}$\lambda$3726/\ion{[O}{2]}$\lambda$3729 to 0.35 to match the theoretical value \citep{men14} as we do not have sufficient resolution to treat them separately.
-Therefore, we do not use the \ion{[O}{2]} ratio to assess the electron density of the ISM (see Section~\ref{subsection:electron_density}).
-Moreover, we do not fix the \ion{[O}{2]} ratio to reflect the typical density estimated using the \ion{[S}{2]} since the two doublets are produced in different zones and should not be used interchangeably unless the electron temperature is known to be constant within the \ion{H}{2} region (\citealp{kew19b}; but see also \citealp{san16}).
+We set the flux ratio \ion{[O}{2]}$\lambda$3729/\ion{[O}{2]}$\lambda$3726 to 1.005 as the spectra do not have sufficient resolution to fit them separately.
+We fix the \ion{[O}{2]} ratio to reflect the typical electron density of the ISM in our sources as estimated using the \ion{[S}{2]} emission lines (see Section~\ref{subsection:electron_density}; \citealp{san16}).